achorg/ach.org/pages/activities/special-interest-groups/index.md

 ---
-title: "special interest groups"
+title: "Special Interest Groups"
 layout: "templates/page.11ty.js"
 ---

-ACH is sponsoring special interest groups as a way for members to receive institutionally-legible recognition for work they are doing that aligns with our organization’s goals and values
+ACH is sponsoring Special Interest Groups (formerly Working Groups) as a way for members to receive institutionally-legible recognition for work they are doing that aligns with our organization’s goals and values.

 ## What is an ACH Special Interest Group?